EmboTeam: Grounding LLM Reasoning into Reactive Behavior Trees via PDDL for Embodied Multi-Robot Collaboration: Introduction

 Traditional multi-robot task planning methods struggle to manage such complexity, especially in environments with diverse tasks and intricate interdependencies between robots \cite{rizk2019cooperative,wang2022distributed}.
 They often rely on fixed, pre-defined algorithms that lack the flexibility to handle the intricacies of tasks that unfold over extended durations \cite{khamis2015multi}.
 Although recent approaches \cite{kannan2023smart,wang2024safe,zhang2025lamma,singh2024twostep,mandi2024roco,11092679,li2025largelanguagemodelsmultirobot} that leverage Language Models for multi-agent planning have shown potential, they often falter with long-horizon reasoning and complex task dependencies, particularly in collaborative settings \cite{mindcraft2025}, and demonstrate limited generalization across tasks of varying difficulty.
 These limitations primarily stem from a lack of deep architectural synergy \cite{kannan2023smart,zhang2025lamma,wang2025llmhbtdynamicbehaviortree}: most systems adhere to a single technical pathway, failing to effectively integrate the semantic understanding of LLMs, the rigor of formal planners, and the reactive control capabilities needed for robust execution in dynamic environments \cite{roche2025curriculumimitationlearningdistributed}.
 This often results in systems with low autonomy, poor fault tolerance, and rigid collaboration mechanisms that cannot accommodate dynamic team sizes or complex synchronization needs.

-To address these challenges, we propose H-AIM, a Hierarchical Autonomous Intelligent Multi-robot planning framework.
-Our approach orchestrates LLMs, Planning Domain Definition Language (PDDL) \cite{aeronautiques1998pddl}, and Behavior Trees through a three-stage cascaded architecture.
+To address these challenges, we propose EmboTeam, an embodied multi-robot planning framework.
+Our approach orchestrates LLMs, Planning Domain Definition Language (PDDL) \cite{Fox_2003}, and Behavior Trees through a three-stage cascaded architecture.
 Its core innovation lies in realizing an end-to-end closed loop from high-level instruction parsing to low-level robust execution, supporting dynamic multi-robot coordination through a shared blackboard-based communication and state synchronization mechanism.

 The main contributions of this paper are as follows: